chris1248/MsbuildRefactor/README.md

 # MsbuildRefactor
 A Tool to refactor many msbuild files at once

-This helps to manage a property sheet for *.csproj files.
-Years ago, Visual Studio added property sheets for Visual C/C++ projects.
-There were tools to refactor build settings out to a common property sheet.
-The effort involves
+Refactoring an existing code base of hundreds of projects can be a made easier using this tool.
+Using MSBuild .NET API's it loads msbuild project files (i.e. *.csproj) displaying their build properties.
+A common msbuild file used to store all global properties (Which I call a property sheet) can also be loaded.
+Then it is up to the user to choose which build properties to move to the property sheet.
+Moving properties is simply done with a drag *drag and drop*.
+The tool then takes care of
-  1. Removing an msbuild property from a given project file.
+  1. removing the property from all the project files
-  2. Moving the property to a property sheet (commonly called *.props).
+  2. adding the property to the common property sheet
-  3. Importing the property sheet into the project file.

-Visual studio provided tools to operate on one project at a time. _Which was not enough_.
-This can be especially tedious for hundreds of project files.
-Something even visual studio never even attempted to solve.

-This tool performs all of the above tasks on multiple files at once.
-It requires as input:
-  1. An existing, common, msbuild property sheet file
-  2. A directory containing the projects you want to modify.
-  3. The global configuration property
-  4. The global platform property
-  5. An ignore pattern
+  3. Adding an import statement to all the projects

+If this operation was done manually, it would be especially tedious, and fragile since usual text search/replace operations do not respect different build configurations manifest in the msbuild project files.
+This tool does respect build configurations thus limiting operations to specific configurations and platforms that you choose.